brucechanglongxu/brucechanglongxu.github.io/_posts/2025-02-07-betaoxidation.md

 author: Bruce Changlong Xu
 ---

 Energy is the currency of life, and when carbohydrates are scarce, our bodies rely on **fatty acids** as an alternative fuel source. **Beta-oxidation** is the metabolic pathway that breaks down fatty acids into **Acetyl-CoA**, which then fuels the Krebs cycle and oxidative phosphorylation to generate ATP.
 This process occurs in the **mitochondria**, allowing cells to extract maximum energy from stored fats.
+Note that **fatty acids yield more ATP than glucose (32) because they are highly reduced**.

 ## Fatty Acid Structure and Transport